 We are exposed to the risk that product acquisition and set up costs may not be recovered if policies lapse earlier than we anticipated within our pricing assumptions.

 Product expenses

-Our product pricing must also take account of the future costs of product servicing, with deviations in actual costs presenting the risk of reduced product profitability.
+Our product pricing must also take into account of the future costs of product servicing.
+Deviations in actual costs present the risk of reduced product profitability.

-2. The investments we hold Market risks
+2. The investments we hold Market risk

 Investment performance